-For four months out of the year (or six if you’re a fan of a certain New England or Philadelphia team), we religiously watch our favorite teams battle it out on the gridiron in hopes they are the ones who triumphantly hoist that glorious trophy when the final seconds of the big game tick into history.
+For four months out of the year (or six if you’re a fan of a certain New England or Los Angeles team), we religiously watch our favorite teams battle it out on the gridiron in hopes they are the ones who triumphantly hoist that glorious trophy when the final seconds of the big game tick into history.
 And when the victor gazes upon that sterling silver souvenir and revels in that jubilant moment, neither he nor his teammates are thinking about the team of doctors, athletic trainers, nutritionists, and therapists that helped everyone from the third-string kicker to the starting quarterback get into peak physical condition.
 However, without their support, experience, and value, their chances at the big game would have been sacked weeks ago.

 Just like your favorite football team, your organization requires a squad of specialists to prevent technical problems and challenges from becoming season-ending injuries.
 An in-house IT team offers the knowledge that allows your organization’s entire roster to stay productive and in the game; but, does it provide the best value?